niranjanbala/visioninfinityventures.studio/content/diy-founder-track.md

 ---

 *This 0-to-1 journey is designed to take you from idea to Product-Market Fit systematically.
 Remember, your timeline is flexible - focus on quality completion rather than speed.
-Each phase builds on the previous one, creating a solid foundation for sustainable growth.*
+Each phase builds on the previous 1, creating a solid foundation for sustainable growth.*